ceramic-sf/quick-boi-source/bolq.md

 Evolution is based on errors that can be helpful or unhelpful.
 Helpful errors are useful and they tend to continue to exist.
 ```

 Evolution is a process where nature makes errors in replication.
 Some errors result in systems that interact well with the real world and tend to survive.
-Hence, an error is like an idea for how something shold work, and may be true or false.
+Hence, an error is like an idea for how something should work, and may be true or false.
 This is similar to the process that people use when they create explanatory knowledge where ideas are made and tested.

 *Random errors during biological replication are equivalent to ideas about what will work.
 Errors that tend to persist must contain some truth about the real world, and can be considered created knowledge.*